THE NEW VOICE OF INTERNATIONAL EDUCATION

 Seeing what's there, a radical approach to PD, choosing a recruitment agency and values driven policy.

 TELL US YOUR STORYCONTACT ITM

-We think there is a need for a new kind of publication about what was happening in international schools.
+We think there is a need for a new kind of publication about what is happening in international schools.
 We want to reflect conversations in faculty lounges and staff rooms around the world, publishing articles about best practice, what it means to be an international teacher, and where to go on holiday!

 SOME OF OUR CONTRIBUTORS

 One of the leading educational thinkers of our time, Kevin is the co-founder of the Common Ground Collaborative.